milvus-io/milvus/docs/developer_guides/appendix_a_basic_components.md

 ###### ServerID

-The ID is stored in a key-value pair on etcd.
+The ID is stored in a key-value pair on ETCD.
 The key is metaRootPath + "/session/id".
 The initial value is 0.
 When a service is registered, it is incremented by 1 and returned to the next registered service.

 ###### Registration